Pamela Anderson: 2010s: Shift to reality television

+2020s: Critical resurgence and plant-based cooking

 Anderson made her Broadway debut playing Roxie Hart in the Broadway production of Chicago for eight weeks from April 12, 2022 to June 5, 2022 (her first time performing since 2019).
+That same year, she expanded her presence on television with the reality series Pamela's Garden of Eden, which premiered in November 2022.
+The show followed Anderson as she left her Hollywood life behind to return to her roots on her family's Vancouver Island property, where she undertook the extensive restoration of her grandmother's legacy estate and embraced sustainable design and gardening.

+The series proved popular enough to return for a second season in 2023, in which Anderson continued the renovation but also assisted her sons, Brandon and Dylan, with transforming their newly purchased home in Los Angeles, giving viewers a deeper look at her life, design philosophy, and family dynamics.
+Anderson described the second season as a more authentic reflection of where she is in life, emphasizing sustainability and her growing sense of self-acceptance.

 A few months later in 2023, Netflix released a documentary directed by Ryan White on her life from childhood to the 2022 appearance in Chicago, called Pamela, a Love Story.
 It was also produced by her son Brandon Thomas Lee, who received his first Primetime Emmy Award nomination as a producer in the 2023 Outstanding Documentary or Nonfiction Special category for his work on the film.
 Its release coincided with Anderson's autobiography, Love, Pamela, which debuted at number two on The New York Times Best Seller list within its first week of release.